handsontable/handsontable/docs/README.md

 ## Directory structure

 ```
 - /next                         # The next version of documentation, unavailable on production build.
     + /api                      # Automatically generated files from JsDoc.
 Do not edit!
     *.md                        # The content of documentation
 + /SEMVER.NUMBER                # Version of documentation, for instance 8.4, 8.5
 - /.vuepress                    # Vuepress files and configuration
+    - /containers               # Markdown containers `:::`
+        + /examples             # Container for running code snippets `::: example #exampleId .class :preset --html 1 --js 2`
+        sourceCodeLink.js       # Add link "Source Code" on the right, `::: source-code-link [URL]`
+    + /handsontable-manager     # This module provides api to run any example in any handsontable version with selected preset.
     + /public                   # Public assets
     + /theme                    # Theme overwrites and customizations
     - /tools
         + /jsdoc-convert        # Tool used for converting jsdoc to markdown
         + /version              # Tool used for rollup a new version
+        check-links.js          # Tool which check all links in the documentation
+        utils.js                # Utilities for tools
     config.js                   # Configuration file
-    examples.js             # Handle live code preview and jsfiddle button
     helpers.js                  # Common helpers to get sidebars and list of versions
     highlight.js                # Code highlight configuration
 ```